WVOX

-WVOX (1460 AM) is a radio station licensed to New Rochelle, New York.
-The station is operated as a regional community station in suburban Westchester County, the Bronx, Queens, the North Shore of Nassau County, Fairfield County, Connecticut, and northern New Jersey.
-The current owner is Hudson-Westchester Radio, Inc. along with WVIP 93.5 FM.
-The station claimed more than five million live listeners as of 2005.
-Its studios and transmitter are located separately in New Rochelle.
+WVOX (1460 AM) is a radio station licensed to New Rochelle, New York and serving the New York metropolitan area.
+WVOX is owned by Beverly Hills, California-based Chang Media Group, and has its transmitter located in Mount Vernon, New York.

-WVOX reaches many more listeners worldwide by streaming live online.
-As of July 12, 2010, WVOX can also be heard on the HD2 subchannel of its FM sister station, WVIP.
+WVOX is presently silent pending technical and programming changes to be implemented by Chang Media, who acquired WVOX in October 2023 in a three-way donation/sale transaction from its former locally-based owner, Whitney Media Group.
+Under Whitney ownership, WVOX primarily aired locally-produced information and talk, including programs presented by local citizens and interest groups.
+The station was affiliated with Music of Your Life, which aired overnights, weekends, and in time slots not occupied by a local show.
+The station's coverage area includes most of Westchester County and adjoining portions of New York City, along with Nassau County on Long Island and northeastern New Jersey.

-Programming is primarily locally produced information and talk, including programs presented by local citizens and interest groups.
-The station is affiliated with Music of Your Life, which airs overnights, weekends, and in time slots not occupied by a local show.
+Further changes to WVOX's operations are expected to be undertaken by Omega Vision Network, a Christian broadcast ministry which in September 2025 announced it would purchase the station from Chang Media Group, pending final approval from the Federal Communications Commission.

 History

 Early years

 On April 28, 1949, New Rochelle Broadcasting Service, Inc. filed for a construction permit to build a new radio station at 1460 kHz in New Rochelle.
 The permit was granted on June 22, 1950, and WGNR began broadcasting on September 9, 1950.
 WGNR-FM 93.5 had already launched in September 1948.

-New Rochelle Broadcasting Service, however, went bankrupt in 1952, signing the station off on August 1; after the appointment of a receiver, Radio New Rochelle, Inc., owned by the Iodice Family, acquired the station and changed the call letters to WNRC on both the AM and FM stations.
+New Rochelle Broadcasting Service, however, went bankrupt in 1952, signing the station off on August 1.
+After the appointment of a receiver, Radio New Rochelle, Inc., owned by the Iodice Family, acquired the station and changed the call letters to WNRC on both the AM and FM stations.
 WNRC returned to the air in October 1953; it retained those call letters through a transfer of control to the Daniels family in 1955.